terenceLuffy/AppStoreStyleHorizontalScrollView/README.md

 1.1: Change to adapt iOS 9 and Swift 2.1

 1.2: Change C style code to Swift 3 compatible code, fix removeItemAtIndex last index crash bug

+1.3: Supoort Swift 3 and XCode 8, add support to nib file

 ### iOS Supported Version
 It is developed based on UIScrollView and its delegate methods, so it is completely compatible to most iOS versions.
 But the Swift version requires 8.0 or above.